Want to Help?

 3. Pray for God's blessing on how you can serve.

-4. Let us know your interests - fill out the Want to Serve? form
+4. Let us know your interests - fill out the online Volunteer Application.

 If you are reading this and want to help, we are excited.
 And if you are not a part of our family, we encourage you that your first act of service would be to join our church family.